Generalized Cahn effect and parton 3D motion in a covariant approach: Introduction

-Comparison of obtained relations and predictions with experimental data is very important and interesting from phenomenological point of view.
+{A} comparison of {the} obtained relations and predictions with experimental data is very important and interesting from phenomenological point of view.
 It allows to judge to which extent the experimental observation can be interpreted in terms of simplified, intuitive notions.
-The obtained picture of the nucleon can be the useful complement to the exact but more complicated theory of the nucleon structure based on the QCD.
-For example, the covariant parton model can be useful tool for separating effects of the QCD from effects of relativistic kinematics.
+The obtained picture of the nucleon can be {a} useful complement to the exact but more complicated theory of the nucleon structure based on the QCD.
+For example, the covariant parton model can be {a} useful tool for separating {QCD effects } from effects of relativistic kinematics.

-In this work we study further aspects of intrinsic motion of partons.
-In Sec. \ref{sec2}. we analyze some general physical conditions, which induce the Cahn effect.
-In Sec. \ref{sec3}. we make a comparison of the data on average transverse momentum obtained by the method based on the Cahn effect and by some another methods, including the analysis of the structure function $F_{2}$ in the framework of covariant parton models.
-In Sec. \ref {sec4}. we analyze the unpolarized TMDs defined in \cite{Efremov:2009ze}.
-As a result we obtain the rule from which a prediction for this distribution function follows.
-Finally in Sec. \ref{sec5}. we summarize obtained results.
+In this work we study further aspects of {the} intrinsic motion of quarks. { The} Cahn effect is due to transverse momentum of quarks and in Sec. \ref {sec2}. we analyze the conditions, which induce this effect in more detail.
+We show, that the azimuthal asymmetry is a general consequence of {the} intrinsic motion of constituents inside the composite target.
+We obtain the corresponding asymmetry {as function of parton} transverse momentum in {the} covariant approach.
+In Sec. \ref{sec3}. we make a comparison of the data on average transverse {momenta} of the quarks obtained by the method based on the Cahn effect with the data obtained by {other also} model-dependent methods.
+In Sec. \ref{sec4}. we analyze the unpolarized TMD defined in our previous study \cite{Efremov:2009ze} and as a result we obtain the relation between this unintegrated distribution and its integrated counterpart.
+This { relation} allows to make a prediction for the TMD using the known parton distribution function.
+We also make a detailed comparison with the recent approach by U.D'Alesio, E.Leader and F.Murgia \cite{D'Alesio:2009kv}, in which an equivalent {relation} has been obtained.
+Finally in Sec. \ref{sec5} . we summarize {the} obtained results.